kittyg80/2Market-Sales-and-Customer-Data-Analysis/README.md

 **2(b) Data analysis:**

-•	Initial exploration with Excel revealed a strong relationship between increasing customer income and sales for all product types.
+Initial exploration with Excel revealed a strong relationship between increasing customer income and sales for all product types.
 In an interim meeting with the regional marketing teams, income was selected as the most important customer demographic for initial campaigns.

 ![image](https://github.com/kittyg80/2Market-Sales-and-Customer-Data-Analysis/assets/116217853/03b83527-9599-4cb2-859b-f687e7e0efe9)

-•	SQL was used to infer a relationship between product sales and successful lead conversions by advertising channel.
+SQL was used to infer a relationship between product sales and successful lead conversions by advertising channel.
 To do this, a new table was created which joined the Marketing_data and Ad_data using an inner join and customer ID (‘ID’) as the primary key.
 The new table contained the country, total sales per product, and lead conversion data for each customer.
 A query was created to show the sum of all successful conversions for each advertising channel  when there were sales of each product type (using > 0) by country.
 Product type was added to a new ‘product’ column, and the query was repeated for each product using a UNION operator.
 Results showed the inferred number of successful ad conversions for each advertising channel by product type and country.
 Results were saved as the Ad_conversion_by_product CSV file to be uploaded onto Tableau for visualisation.

-**2(c) SQL syntax:**

-1. Create new table

-CREATE TABLE ad_conversion AS
-SELECT md.id as customer_id, md.marital_status, md.liquor, md.vegetables, md.non_veg, md.fish_products,
-md.chocolates, md.commodities, md.country, ad.twitter_ad, ad.instagram_ad, ad.facebook_ad, ad.bulkmail_ad, ad.brochure_ad
-FROM public.marketing_data md
-JOIN public.ad_data ad
-USING (id);

-2. Query relationship between product sales and effective advertising conversions by country

-SELECT adc.country, 'liquor' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram, SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.liquor > 0
-GROUP BY adc.country
-UNION
-SELECT adc.country, 'vegatables' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram, SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.vegetables > 0
-GROUP BY adc.country
-UNION
-SELECT adc.country, 'non_veg' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram,
-SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.non_veg > 0
-GROUP BY adc.country
-UNION
-SELECT adc.country, 'fish_products' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram,
-SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.fish_products > 0
-GROUP BY adc.country
-UNION
-SELECT adc.country, 'chocolates' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram, SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.chocolates > 0
-GROUP BY adc.country
-UNION
-SELECT adc.country, 'commodities' product, SUM(adc.twitter_ad) as Twitter, SUM(adc.instagram_ad) as Instagram, SUM(adc.facebook_ad) as Facebook, SUM(adc.bulkmail_ad) as Bulkmail, SUM(adc.brochure_ad) as Brochure
-FROM public.ad_conversion adc
-WHERE adc.commodities > 0
-GROUP BY adc.country
-ORDER BY country, product;

 **3. Dashboard design:**